Compliance Providers

 Source: https://docs.settlemint.com/docs/architects/integrations/compliance-providers

-ClaimSource is the durable compliance-provider intake path for persistent identity, business, or wallet subjects.
-Per-transfer decisions use a separate transfer-time path.
+ClaimSource is the durable intake path for persistent identity, business, or wallet subjects.
+Per-transfer decisions use a separate transfer-time surface.

 ## Current coverage boundary [#current-coverage-boundary]